 In the current project we seek first to characterize metabolic changes within the PNC niche, second to identify pathways in PNCs that are important for these metabolic alterations and finally to determine how metabolic alterations contribute to PNC progression.
 We also want to evaluate whether the changes that we identified also occur in pre-neoplastic human lesions.

 The student will perform LC-MS and GC-MS based metabolomics using a zebrafish larval PNC model.
-Data obtained will be integrated and analyzed systematically with RNAseq and proteomic data of the PNC niche, that generated in the lab to identify altered metabolic pathways and metabolites in the PNC niche.
+Data obtained will be integrated and analyzed systematically with RNAseq and proteomic data for the PNC niche, generated in the lab to identify altered metabolic pathways and metabolites in the PNC niche.

-Having characterized metabolic alterations in Aim 1, we will use a newly established lineage specific Cas9 gene inactivation system to alter metabolism in PNCs and examine its impact on PNC growth.
-We will also use available small molecule agonists or antagonists toward candidate metabolic enzymes to test their impact on PNC growth and survival.
+The student will also employ both lineage specific the Cas9 gene inactivation system to alter metabolism in PNCs and examine its impact on PNC growth, and will also use available small molecule agonists or antagonists toward candidate metabolic enzymes to test their impact on PNC growth and survival.

-Having identified a panel of key candidate genes that contribute to altered metabolism in the PNC niche.
-We will evaluate their expression changes in a panel of pre-neoplastic lesions in humans (dysplastic colonic polyps, dysplasia-associated mass lesion (DALM) in inflammatory bowel disease and Barrett’s oesophagus.
+Finally, the project will evaluate gene expression changes that are related to metabolic pathways identified in zebrafish model, in a panel of pre-neoplastic lesions in humans (dysplastic colonic polyps, dysplasia-associated mass lesion (DALM) in inflammatory bowel disease and Barrett’s oesophagus.

 This MRC programme is joint between the Universities of Edinburgh and Glasgow.
 You will be registered at the host institution of the primary supervisor detailed in your project selection.

 All applications should be made via the University of Edinburgh, irrespective of project location.
 For those applying to a University of Glasgow project, your application along with any supporting documents will be shared with University of Glasgow.